dataesr/affiliation-matcher/doc/matcher.md

 For the RNSR matcher, the tested strategies combines the following criteria (all coming from RNSR):

  - code number
- - label
+ - name
  - acronym
+ - city
- - city and employment zone (deducted from the city)
+ - employment zone (deducted from the city)
+ - supervisor name
- - supervisor name and acronym
+ - supervisor acronym

-And for the GRID matcher, the criteria used are:
+And for the GRID matcher, the criteria used are (all coming from GRID):

- - label
+ - name
  - acronym
+ - country
- - country and country code
+ - country code
  - city

 On the gold standard dataset we compiled, the results (precision and recall) are detailed for 3 matchers (country, RNSR and GRID) in the next table: